MooersLab/EasyPyMOL/README.md

 3. copy [`roundview.py`](./roundview.py) to safe folder that will not be deleted when you delete PyMOL.
 I use `~/Scripts/PyMOLScripts/`.
 Then load into PyMOL using method 1 or 2.

-4. create or edit the hidden file `.pymolrc` text file in the home directory so that it includes the following lines so that roundview.py is always loaded upon startup.
+4. create or edit the hidden file `.pymolrc` (`pymolrc.pml` and not hidden on Windows) text file in the home directory so that it includes the following lines so that roundview.py is always loaded upon startup.
 This option also works without the first two lines.

    ```py
     import sys